 We believe that the biggest single cause of school failure is a mismatch between a child’s learning style and the teaching style adopted by most schools.
 The teaching style in most schools continues to be primarily through books, which makes learning restrictive.
 Learning that is desk-bound and paper-based may not be in the best interests of all children.

-At Vaels International School, students will be introduced to a method of learning that will take place primarily through experience rather than rote learning.
-Wherever possible children will have opportunities to actually experience and ‘apply’ information and knowledge.
+At Vaels International School, students are introduced to a method of learning that takes place primarily through experience rather than rote learning.
+Wherever possible children have opportunities to actually experience and ‘apply’ information and knowledge.
 We believe that for children to learn effectively, the content of the curriculum, as well as its delivery, is of paramount importance.

 This is a different learning experience to the one where a child is given only verbal and visual instruction or information.
 The ‘hands-on’ experience, we believe, results in a natural and integrated undergo in experiencing an activity.
 All of our educational resource material including workbooks, worksheets, and teaching methodology manuals are created keeping this ‘process’ as the main focus.
 Our school has been able to successfully integrate the curriculum.
 An integrated curriculum means that children will learn most of the subjects (prescribed in a school curriculum) within a topic/theme.
 For instance, a topic may apparently seem to be typically belonging to Language and Creative Arts as well.

 A curriculum matrix is available on request for viewing at the school.
 These reflect the interconnected nature of our curriculum.
 Another important aspect of our interconnected curriculum is that it is in tune with the real world of learning.
 Real learning in our world does not occur in mutually exclusive compartments.
 They are interconnected.
 Our curriculum reflects this.
 The integrated curriculum modules will continue through the middle school years.